Jennifer Doyle, Professor

 Research and Teaching Areas: American Literary & Cultural Studies, Visual and Performance Studies, Contemporary Art History, Gender Studies, Critical Theory

-Jennifer Doyle's most recent book, Hold It Against Me: Difficulty and Emotion in Contemporary Art, is forthcoming from Duke University Press.
-Hold It Against Me explores the idea of difficulty in art, ideologies of emotion, and how emotion circulates in and around art in flows that are directed by histories both personal and political.
+Jennifer Doyle's most recent book, Hold It Against Me: Difficulty and Emotion in Contemporary Art (Duke University Press, 2013) explores the idea of difficulty in art, ideologies of emotion, and how emotion circulates in and around art in flows that are directed by histories both personal and political.
 Drawing from the way the term "difficulty" circulates in poetics and music, Hold It Against Me tackles contemporary artworks, some of which have been intensely controversial.
 Refusing the discourse of controversy that has framed the reception of artists like Ron Athey and David Wojnarowicz, Doyle re-centers understanding of their work on its emotional complexity, and places it in relation to works by artists like Adrian Howells, Franko B., Carrie Mae Weems, James Luna, and Nao Bustamante.

 Sex Objects: Art and the Dialectics of Desire (University of Minnesota Press, 2006) was a finalist for a Lambda Literary Foundation award for writing in art and culture, and received an honorable mention for the Alan Bray Memorial Book Prize (awarded by the queer caucus for the MLA).
 This work steps back from narratives of repression and prohibition to consider more carefully how and where sex “happens” in art – as well as how discourse on sexuality is deployed in criticism.
 In chapters on desire and boredom in Moby Dick, women in Warhol’s films, Thomas Eakins's gender panic, intimacy and Tracey Emin, and Vaginal Davis’s performances as Vanessa Beecroft, Sex Objects offers an alternative to the diagnostic habits of thought that shape writing about art and sexuality in which the art object appears as a concrete symptom of the artist’s sexual identity.